 Reason for recommendation

-3.1 Tackling anti-social behaviour within Rochdale town centre is a key priority of the Councils Community Safety team.
+3.1 Tackling anti-social behaviour within Rochdale town centre is a key priority of the Council’s Community Safety team.
 The recommendation to extend the current PSPO will ensure Greater Manchester Police and Rochdale Borough Council officers retain additional powers to ensure repercussions for those who are found to be in breach.

 3.2 The order currently provides reassurance to the public that action is able to be taken to tackle these issues should they arise at any point.
 The existing order works well, giving officers additional powers to enforce upon problematic individuals found to be in breach, whilst also providing a strong deterrent for anti-social behaviour.
 The order is well publicised across the area and the majority of regular visitors are aware of it being in place.
 The current staged re-opening of the town hall is expected to generate a significantly higher number of visitors to the town centre over coming months, which could contribute to an increase of Anti-social behaviour.
 This is a further reason that it is felt an extension to the order is required.